- About Us

 340B Program & Oncology: What You Need to Know

-Written by Ashley Dyke & Jordan Tussy
+By: Ashley Dyke & Jordan Tussy

 The future of the 340B Program remains up in the air as policy makers continue to scrutinize its reimbursement model, citing a potential contribution to rising drug costs and a shift in site-of-service for cancer treatment.8,20 Will the uncertainty of 340B disincentivize hospital consolidation of oncology practices?
 Is this Program contributing to the shift in oncology treatment from free-standing clinics to hospital outpatient facilities?
 Many are asking what the future holds for the 340B Program and what the repercussions will be if significant changes are implemented.